frangio68/MINOA_Research_Challenge/README.md

-This repository contains instances of a *Non-Periodic Integrated Timetabling and Vehicle Scheduling Problem* (ITTVS) with a mixed fleet of electric and Internal Combustion Engines Vehicles (ICE).
+This repository contains instances of a *Non-Periodic Integrated Timetabling and Vehicle Scheduling Problem* (ITTVS) with a mixed fleet of electric and internal combustion engines vehicles.
 The problem and this data has been developed by personnel of [M.A.I.O.R.
 S.r.l.](https://www.maior.it) in collaboration with personnel of the [Dipartimento di Informatica